code-boxx/ClassiPHPied/README.md

 ## INSTALLATION & DOCUMENTATION
-Just access `index.php` and walk through the installer.
+Just access `index.php` in your browser and walk through the installer.
 The admin panel can be accessed at `http://your-site.com/admin`.

 Visit https://code-boxx.com/classiphpied-php-classified-system for the documentation.
 <br><br>